Home Page Featured Slider

 The FY2026 Draft Budget is now available for review.

-A public Budget Work Session will take place on Saturday, May 3, 2025.
+A public Budget Work Session took place on Saturday, May 3, 2025.

 Vacancies exist on the Council on Aging Commission and Harbor Commission.
 Commissioners are nominated by the Mayor and confirmed by the City Council.